themitosan/grpp/README.md

 <sup>

-_Some parts of this software derivates from TMS Engine._
+_Some parts of this software derivates from TMS Engine source code._

 </sup>